What Does Car Insurance Cover?

 Besides determining the amount of coverage you want your policy to include, you will also choose between limited tort and full tort insurance.
 The difference in cost is usually small, but there is a distinct difference between what money you can recover depending on what you choose.

 A car crash injury can upend your life.
 Even a minor injury can require regular treatments, time off from work, travel to doctor appointments, and more.
-The full tort option allows you to seek full compensation for the inconvenience the injury has caused you.
+The full tort option allows you to seek compensation for the inconvenience the injury has caused you.

 Minor Price Difference